MetaCell/nwb-explorer/README.md

 ## How to develop

-The application is built as a Jupyter notebook extension by means of the [jupyter-geppetto extension](https://github.com/openworm/org.geppetto.frontend.jupyter).
+The application is built as a Jupyter extenesion via [Geppetto Jupyter].(https://github.com/openworm/org.geppetto.frontend.jupyter).
-The Jupyter notebook web application is hence used as a backend, the application pages, the web resources and apis are served by Tornado handlers.
+The application pages, the web resources and apis are served by Tornado handlers.

 ### Python code

-In order to have all the python files redeployed, the application and the dependencies must be installed in development mode, i.e. with the command
+In order to have all the Python files redeployed, the application and the dependencies must be installed in development mode, i.e. with the command

 ```bash
 pip install -e .